Hearing Loss: Causes & Treatments

 Hearing is something most of us don’t pay much attention to until there’s a problem.
 But the older you get, the worse your hearing is likely to become – though hearing problems can affect you at any age.
-Indeed, it’s estimated there are more than 45,000 deaf children in the UK, as well as many more who are affected by temporary hearing loss.
+Indeed, the National Deaf Children’s Society estimates there are more than 50,000 deaf children in the UK (i), as well as many more who are affected by temporary hearing loss.

 Hearing loss can start suddenly, though it usually develops gradually – so gradually, in some cases, that you may not notice you have a problem for some time.
 Most people with hearing loss are affected in both ears (unilateral hearing loss), though each ear is often affected to a different extent.
 Some people, however, will be affected by loss of hearing in just one ear, which is sometimes referred to as single-sided deafness.

 It’s not always easy to tell if your hearing is getting worse.
 Ask yourself if any of the following apply to you:

 Do you find yourself asking other people to repeat what they’ve said?

 Do other people sound as if they’re mumbling rather than speaking clearly?